Christian-ALLEGRE/WSJTXHelper/README.md

   3) When calibration is done, WSJTXHelper memorize the "Enable TX" button position, and the "Start" button becomes enabled.

-  4) Check the "Only 1 CQ / mn" checkbox if you want to transmit only 1 trame by minutes (instead of 2).
+  4) Check the "Only 1 CQ / mn" checkbox if you want to transmit only 1 frame by minutes (instead of 2).

   5) Click the "Start" button.
      WSJTXHelper will synchronize itself on the current time.